 This recipe is originally from the Culinary Institute’s book, The Professional Chef©.
-I tried it and it is really good (with some improvements!), and I edited it for Food Nirvana to include missing instructions to help less experienced cooks.
+I tried it and it is really good (with some improvements of mine and especially those of J. Kenji Lopez-Alt), and I edited it for Food Nirvana to include missing instructions to help less experienced cooks.

 The best parts are that the batter tastes really good and the fried shrimp is not in any way oily or greasy.
 The batter seals instantly and keeps out the cooking oil.
 Beyond that, any leftovers can later be put into hot cooking oil to reheat them and they come out just fine, not oily.

 This is basically a Chinese food recipe that calls for the use of a dipping sauce at serving time.
 I made a light tasting Chinese barbecue sauce and I plan to try other sauces for variations.
 My sauce recipe is provided following the shrimp recipe below.

 The batter quantity produced from the recipe below is more than sufficient for three pounds of butterflied extra large or jumbo shrimp so you may want to halve the batter ingredients.
 Alternatively, you can batter dip some small pieces of fresh vegetables, like broccoli florets, and make a version of tempura with the extra batter.